Georgatos/Point-Of-Service-Back-End/README.md

-# Tsilikos
+# PointOfService
-API for the Tsilikos restaurant in Greece, Argostoli.
+A Point of Service API for restaurants.